 - Mentor resources and tools: Each mentor receives a guide that provides information and tools regarding patient safety, including an overview of the patient safety movement; descriptions of mentor roles and responsibilities; copies of practice tools used by Christiana Care to facilitate patient safety; references on an event-reporting process (called Safety First Learning Reports); and contact information for internal and external patient safety resources, personnel, teams, and unit-based medical directors.
 (Additional information on mentor training can be found in the Planning and Development Process section.)

 - Data sharing: Data gathered as an integral component of organizational efforts to monitor specific safe practice behaviors are shared.
+Examples of Culture of Responsibility in action are shared.

-- Presentations: The patient safety program manager and leaders representing key facets of the organization share stories and lessons learned from Safety First Learning Reports analyses, including near-misses.
+- Presentations: The patient safety program manager and leaders representing key facets of the organization share stories and lessons learned from Safety First Learning Reports analyses, including near misses.

 - Promoting safe practices with frontline staff: Safety mentors promote safe practices within their own units in several ways: